Euro Challenge Competition

 - Organizing and hosting Student Workshop

-- Organizing and hosting Competition in Florida and selecting 2 high schools that will be competing nationally for the semi-final and final rounds in New-York on April 26, 2018.
+- Organizing and hosting Competition in Florida and selecting 2-3 high schools that will be competing nationally for the semi-final and final rounds in New-York end of April 2023.

 International Studies Preparatory Academy: 2016 winners in Florida - Recognition Award Ceremony at the FED